Our Goal

 Written November 20, 2023

-In the current way that the internet functions, these paywalls fall on the user and are often the only option to proceed.
-We know that there are other ways to make this money.
-Despite these alternatives being risky, they often prove more profitable in a program's future.
-But what are these alternatives?
-Advertising and "Convenience" paywalls.
-Although there are many more than the two we list, they are likely the best options for most.
+In the current way the internet functions, these paywalls fall on the user and are often the only option to proceed.
+We know that there are other ways to make this money without forced user payment.
+Despite these alternatives often being challenging in the short term to the software providers, they consistently prove more profitable in a program's future.
+Advertising and "Convenience" paywalls are the most common and generally most desirable methods of monetizing open software.

-This may sound good, but it is reasonable to wonder what we are doing to accomplish this view, and what is the incentive to follow along?
-The most obvious of our work is informing, as you can see just about everywhere on our site.
-However, we are also working to create our own programs that follow these ideas.
-We hope that we can keep designing such programs and supporting others in the future.
-To those who follow along, it is possible even to see a loss at the start, as money from profit sources is not enough to cover backend costs (see Issues With Paid Services).
-But the future investment in this path is much bigger.
-Most tech giants you could think of, but most notably Google, follow a similar set of ideas.
-User bases will grow much faster, so even a small profit margin could mean massive results from such a service.
+This may sound good, but it is reasonable to wonder what we are doing to accomplish this view and what the incentive is to follow along.
+The most obvious of our work is informing, as can be observed in articles such as this one.
+However, we are also working to create programs that follow these ideas.
+We hope to continue designing such programs and supporting others in the future.
+For those who create open software, it is possible to see a loss at the start, as money from profit sources is insufficient to cover backend costs (see Issues With Paid Services).
+However, the future investment in this path is much more significant.
+User bases will grow much faster, so even a small profit margin per user could mean massive results from such a service, and this strategy has proven successful for many major tech companies.

 And finally, we must express the true importance of the future impacts resulting from our goal.
 The internet is expanding into just about every area of life, and this expansion could only grow exponentially.
-We are in the middle of an upturning of our world caused by our acceleration of innovation, and it is inevitable that just about everybody's life will be changed by this shift.
-The question we must ask is, if the people of this generation have such a power to change everybody's way of life for generations to come, how should we use that power?
+We are in the middle of an upturn in our world caused by our acceleration of innovation, and it is inevitable that just about everybody's life will be changed by this shift.
+The question we must ask is, if the people of this generation have the power to change everybody's way of life for generations to come, how should we use that power?
 It is a decision that must be made quickly.
 Things can stay similar to how they were, but we can also give power to the everyday person through an open internet.
 That is a decision we have already made.
-We encourage you to make it too.
+We encourage you to join us.